 I quickly got out of the cab and went to help the elderly gentleman into the taxi.
 Although frail, he had a surprisingly strong grip, and simply needed help to steady himself on his feet.

-“I’ve been having dizzy spells” he explained as we drove off towards his destination- another pub somewhere in Westminster.
+“I’ve been having dizzy spells” he explained as we drove off towards his destination- The Albert pub near Victoria.
 “It’s the nicotine patches what’ve been doing it.”

 “You’re trying to stop smoking?”
 I ask.